CodyDeepPlay/UberData_SpeedPredict/README.md

 Uber movement data also contains GeoJson data for the city.
 It contains the geography information for each street, such as coordinates of the street's start node and end node, osmwayid which is very useful to find the street's other information when combined with any other map data source.

 - Weather data
-In this data file, we also merged some weather information for the street at a given travel time (hour of a day), weather data was downloaded from [weather underground] (https://www.wunderground.com/).
+In this data file, we also merged some weather information for the street at a given travel time (hour of a day), weather data was downloaded from [weather underground](https://www.wunderground.com/).

 ## Data file in this repository